KubeOps/gitlab-chart/doc/registry/README.md

 - `certBundle`: A secret that will contain the public certificate bundle to verify the authentication tokens provided by the associated GitLab instance(s).
 - *optional*: The secret which will contain the SSL certificates for the HTTPS termination by the [Ingress][].
-This secrety follows the requirements set forth in [Kubernetes Ingress's TLS section][kubernetes-ingress].
+This secret follows the requirements set forth in [Kubernetes Ingress's TLS section][kubernetes-ingress].
 If you chose to use the global [Ingress](../README.md#ingress) from the parent chart, this will not be required at all.